Cocorico101/Cocorico101/README.md

 Here are some ideas to get you started:

+--># 💫 About Me: Hey!
+I'm Mai, I am interested in cybersec, software dev and embedded system.
+I like to read books and drink coffee at Higher Ground.
 - 🔭 I’m currently working on my 2nd degree in Comp Sci <br>
 - 🌱 I’m currently learning cybersecurity, software development and embedded systems.
 - 👯 I’m looking to collaborate on projects related to what I am learning